Free Initial Assessment

 3. Report the Incident

-Itโ€™s vital to report the dog bite to local authorities, such as your local authority and the Police. ย This step serves multiple purposes:
+It’s vital to report the dog bite to local authorities or the Police.
+This step serves multiple purposes:

 • It ensures that the dog is tracked and documented as a potential risk to others in the community.